FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/json_transformer.md

 Before diving into this guide, you should be familiar with the following:

 - A basic understanding of the `nomad-lab` package.
-Follow the [How to install nomad-lab](pythonlib.md) guide
+Follow the [How to install NOMAD Python library](../../../howto/oasis/install.md#how-to-install-the-nomad-python-library) guide

 ## What you will know at the end of this how-to guide?